yegor256/blog/_drafts/_arc.md

 very important things to worry about.
 However, a good architect knows that all these can be resolved and achieved by programmers, if they are properly hired, motivated, organized and controlled.
-How to hire, motivate, organize and control them---that's what a good architect worries about.
+How to hire, motivate, organize and control them&mdash;that's what a good architect worries about.

 He knows that process comes first, people next.